 The protein encoded by this gene belongs to the G-protein coupled receptor 1 family, and functions as a receptor for angiotensin II.
 It is an intergral membrane protein that is highly expressed in fetus, but scantily in adult tissues, except brain, adrenal medulla, and atretic ovary.
 This receptor has been shown to mediate programmed cell death and this apoptotic function may play an important role in developmental biology and pathophysiology.
 Mutations in this gene are been associated with X-linked mental retardation. [provided by RefSeq, Jan 2010]

 GeneCards Summary for AGTR2 Gene

 AGTR2 (Angiotensin II Receptor, Type 2) is a Protein Coding gene.
-Diseases associated with AGTR2 include hypertrophic scars and posterior urethral valves.
-Among its related pathways are Signaling by GPCR and p70S6K Signaling.
-GO annotations related to this gene include transcription factor binding and receptor antagonist activity.
+Diseases associated with AGTR2 include multicystic dysplastic kidney and familial vesicoureteral reflux.
+Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and peptide hormone binding.
 An important paralog of this gene is ACKR3.